wultra/powerauth-cmd-tool/docs/Home.md

 ### Commit Upgrade

-Use this method to commit upgrade of a version `2.x` activation to `3.0`.
+Use this method to commit upgrade of a version `2` activation to version `3`.

 ```
 java -jar powerauth-java-cmd.jar \